sps992/sps-design-services/README.md

 ## User Experience / UX

 I have been a freelance designer for close to 10 years and I have used numerous freelancer websites to advertise my skills to hungry enthuastic clients.
 However alot of the companies take quite high fees and are full of hidden cost or hoops that you have to jump through to actually get your hardwork to start paying off.
 So I wanted to study the design that they use and how it could be redesigned in a Django framework.
-I'm particularly fond of the [Fiverr website](https://www.fiverr.com/ "Fiverr website" ) and took alot of design inspiration from their path of search to order with a fixed range of customization on different plans.
+I'm particularly fond of the [Fiverr website](https://www.fiverr.com/ "Fiverr website" ) and took alot of design inspiration from their path of search to order with a fixed range of customisation on different plans.
 So to break it down, I want to achieve:
-- To build a catalog of my services and create plans that gives the client a controlled amount of customization, which in turn will help with scope creep.
+- To build a catalog of my services and create plans that gives the client a controlled amount of customisation, which in turn will help with scope creep.
 - To design and implement a user interface that you can easily navigate around without having prior experience of the site.
 - The functionality to be able to see and process existing orders from the backend.
 - A fully working order cart for prospective clients to exchange money for services.